allenchen/todo_cli/README.md

-## A command-line todo app for hackers
+# A cloud-based command-line todo app for hackers

 I wanted a todo app that